-Mr. Kirstein is the Chief Operating Officer at Financial Recovery Technologies (FRT).
+Mr. Kirstein is the Chief Operating Officer at Financial Recovery Technologies (FRT) responsible for overseeing the class action claim lifecycle operations – from identifying relevant cases to reconciling all claim checks received.
 Previously, he was the Director of Operations for Flagg Street Capital LLC, a long/short opportunistic value hedge fund.
 At Flagg Street, he had substantial daily involvement with prime brokers, fund administrators and legal counsel.
 He was responsible for the preparation and presentation of data directly to portfolio managers and annual reporting (both client and tax).
 Prior to Flagg Street, Mr. Kirstein was a financial consultant for the wealth management group Sage Financial and an equities trader for Heartland Securities.
 He received a BS in Economics from the Wharton School, University of Pennsylvania, with concentrations in Accounting and Finance.

 As Chief Revenue Officer for Financial Recovery Technologies, Michael Cotter is responsible for global sales, marketing, customer success and business development.
 With over 25 years of experience, Mike joins FRT after leading the Corporate Solutions at Nasdaq, Inc. where he was responsible for managing all aspects of the Corporate Solutions business, including strategy, product development, sales, service and operations.
 Prior to Nasdaq Inc., Mike held senior leadership positions at Thomson Reuters, CCBN Inc., FreeMarkets, Inc., IBM and Lotus Development Corporation.
 Mike has a degree in Management Information Systems from the University of Massachusetts and an MBA from the University of Texas at Austin.